Emergence of Spatial Representation in an Actor-Critic Agent with Hippocampus-Inspired Sequence Generator: Discussion

-\paragraph{Biological Predictions.} Our model predicts that larger environments or sparser inputs require longer sequences for successful navigation, consistent with adaptability of sequence length \citep{wikenheiser2015hippocampal,Farooq2019-ty}.
+\paragraph{Biological Predictions.} Our model predicts that larger environments or sparser inputs require longer sequences for successful navigation, consistent with developmental adaptability of sequence length \citep{wikenheiser2015hippocampal,Farooq2019-ty}.
 More broadly, it suggests that hippocampal spatial representations could rely largely on intrinsic sequence-generating circuitry, with experience primarily shaping feedforward and readout connections.
-It also offers an explanation for how place cells can persist despite lesions of entorhinal cortex \citep{Brun2008,Steffenach2002,Schlesiger2015-io}.
+It offers an explanation for how place cells can persist despite lesions of entorhinal cortex \citep{Hales2014-li,Schlesiger2015-io}.
+The parsimonious nature of our model also provides a unified mechanism how navigation can be built upon sequences, no matter how they arise and how they differ across species.
+This is particularly important in species without prominent theta oscillations, e.g. bats show hippocampal sequences locked to wingbeats \citep{forli2025bat_replay}.

 \paragraph{Future Directions.} Several extensions follow naturally.
 On the biological side, incorporating local plasticity rules into the DG–CA3 pathway or CA3 readouts would align the model more closely with known mechanisms while preserving the benefits of prewired dynamics.
-Interactions with entorhinal inputs and path integration could further clarify their complementary roles in spatial cognition.
+Interactions with path integration in medial EC could further clarify their complementary roles in spatial cognition.
 Moreover, theta sequences have also been observed in other brain areas, raising the possibility of hierarchical coordination across regions.

 These ideas resonate with developments in machine learning: structured dynamics akin to SSMs and linear attention are increasingly used in modern sequence models, including LLMs \citep{fu2022hungry,katharopoulos2020transformers}, suggesting that hippocampal-like motifs may illuminate principles of efficient long-range computation.
 The simplicity of our model also makes it interpretable: sequentially connected CA3 units can be seen as structurally representing trajectories, which could in turn motivate algorithms that minimize internally measured trajectory length without relying on external reward.